 Approximately 7,500 accidents are reported to the Health and Safety Authority each year.
 The agriculture, construction and transport sectors account for most of the accidents reported but claims can arise from any workplace.

 Employers can be held accountable not just for medical costs incurred but also for legal costs and subsequent fees suffered by another party.
-That’s why having employer’s liability insurance is so vital.
-Employers liability insurance essentially deals with all employee claims and associated costs and hence protects you and your business against unforeseen risks.
+That’s why having employer’s liability is so vital.
+Employers liability essentially deals with all employee claims and associated costs and hence protects you and your business against unforeseen risks.

 An employers’ liability claim can occur in a number of different ways.
 If there are unsafe work practices or procedures that lead to injury, the employer could be seen as being negligent.